netmarshall/Patrick.D.Marshall/_pages/download.md

 Coming soon!

 ## Headshot
-{% include gallery caption="John Marshall - Headshot - more coming soon!" %}
+{% include gallery caption="John Marshall - Headshot - Click to expand, then right click to "Save As"!" %}